st-watson/st-watson.github.io/_projects/rocket-simulation.md

     - Analysis
 ---

+## Overview
+As part of the application process for my position as a propulsion intern with [SpaceRyde](/coops/spaceryde.md), a challenge was put forward to all applicants regarding the design of a cold gas propulsion system.

-# Analytical Analysis
+## Analytical Analysis
-## First Principals Derivations
+### First Principals Derivations

-# Simulation Verification
+## Simulation Verification